 Using a 2nd IMU

-Comment: For T-STorM32 builds the information on this pages is irrelevant; T-STorM32 doesn't make use of a 2nd IMU even then it is present.
+Comment: For T-STorM32 builds the information on this pages is irrelevant; T-STorM32 does not need a 2nd IMU and in fact does not use a 2nd IMU even when one is present.

 The primary rule for installation is: